bazilinskyy/coupled-sim/README.md

 1. Stopping by looking: A driver-pedestrian interaction study in a coupled simulator using head-mounted displays with eye-tracking - [paper](http://doi.org/10.1016/j.apergo.2022.103825).

 ## Description of the simulator
-:tv: These days, a video is worth more than a million words.
+📺 These days, a video is worth more than a million words.
 The image below points to a YouTube video of the recording of a demo of the simulator with 3 agents:

 [![demo video](ReadmeFiles/thumbnail_demo_video.png)](https://www.youtube.com/watch?v=W2VWLYnTYrM)